MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/import-accounts-leads-other-data.md

    For example, an import file containing contacts may have a field for First Name, Last Name, and Job Title.
 Make sure those fields are mapped correctly to the corresponding fields in [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)].

-   For any field in the import file that is marked **Not Mapped**, go to the **Dynamics 365 for Customer Engagement Field Types** drop-down list and select the field name to use in [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)].
+   For any field in the import file that is marked **Not Mapped**, go to the **Dynamics 365 Customer Engagement (on-premises) Field Types** drop-down list and select the field name to use in [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)].
 You may need to scroll down to see all available fields.

 10. After reviewing the field mapping, choose **Next**.